FabricioFodi/VueJs/README.md

 # Meu Primeiro Projeto Vue

-Este documento tem como objetivo ajudar a entender melhor como executar o projeto This document aims to help understand how to execute the project
+Este documento tem como objetivo ajudar a entender melhor como executar o projeto.

+This document aims to help understand how to execute the project.

 ## Tecnologias Utilizadas